Sushi Zanmai Yee Sang

 Yee Sang also known as lo sahng is a Cantonese-style raw fish salad that only appears during Chinese New Year.
 It usually consists of strips of raw fish (sometimes salmon), mixed with shredded vegetables and a variety of sauces and condiments, among other ingredients.

 The Sushi Zanmai version contains carrots, cucumber, radish, seasoned seaweed salad, pickled daikon radish and salmon slices.
 It come with 1 small bowl of sesame oil and 1 small bowl of orange syrup.
+Overall, this dish when I eat have this "nature" feeling.
+Hard to explain why maybe because it didn't use the plum sauce.

 Yee Sang is often served as part of a multi-dish dinner, usually as the appetizer due to its symbolism of "good luck" for the new year.